American-Magnetics-Inc/multi-axis-operation/README.md

 ## What's new? ##

-Version 1.00 is now distributed with Linux and macOS ready-to-use binaries, along with the x64 Windows support.
-The Linux deployment folder format is improved and should work more reliably.
+The app is now distributed with Linux and macOS ready-to-use binaries, along with the x64 Windows support.
+The Linux deployment folder format is improved and should deploy more reliably.

 #### New External App/Script Execution Feature

-Version 1.00 introduces an option to execute an external application or Python script at each target during *Auto-Stepping*, as well as optionally *automatically* entering and exiting persistence at each target.
-This feature is intended to allow the customer to use the Multi-Axis Operation application as a sequencer for automated data acquisition or other experimental procedure that *repeat*s at various field points.
+A new option has been added to execute an external application or Python script at each target during *Auto-Stepping*, as well as optionally *automatically* entering and exiting persistence at each target.
+This feature is intended to allow the customer to use the Multi-Axis Operation application as a sequencer for automated data acquisition or other procedure that *repeat*s at various field points.

 An example Python script is included in the Help.
 All the customer need do is write the data acquisition code.
 All the 3D magnet field parameters are controlled by the Multi-Axis Operation application.
-The customer can concentrate on what is specific to an experiment rather than *reinventing* the 3D field control.
+The customer can concentrate on what is specific to an experiment rather than managing the 3D field control.

 ![table](https://bitbucket.org/americanmagneticsinc/magnet-daq/raw/fd38e070b36eef59ecea22f000a22da181c272f8/help/images/screenshot4.png)